mine-cetinkaya-rundel/sta101_f15/Logistics/TAs/TA_Responsibilities.md

 Sunday and Thursday.
 - Please try to schedule your office hours in the afternoon to evening to be accessible to as many students as possible (most students are in classes during the day).
+- Always invite the students to work with you as you answer their questions, not just watch you.

 ### Piazza: